 UK, seems to be in sync with most other countries in how we spell many things, common spellings, use of grammar etc and rules in how things are written on paper, while USA and Canada have their own rules around it all and this may often seem like a book is riddled with flaws.

 My books are set in the language of the main protagonist.
 Therefore books 1-6 are USA edited.
 Meaning they contain USA spelling and grammar, even though I am a British writer.
 This is deliberate and my editor is very efficient at editing both.

-Book 7 however, she’s an English protagonist and is therefore set in UK English.
-Just Rose is Scottish, set in UK English but also with some Scot’s English as it is based in Scotland (that book was edited by my ex publishing company and still needs to be redone.
-They left many errors.)
+Book 7 however, she’s a British protagonist and is therefore set in UK English.
+Just Rose is Scottish, set in UK English but also with some Scot’s English as it is based in Scotland.
+(Scots english is an accepted language all on it’s own.)

 Reviewers should focus on the plot, the story and whether it was enjoyable.
 After all most of the reviews I have seen, slating spelling and grammar, are riddled with genuine mistakes.
 It’s not actually something professional reviewers do, as they understand editing issues usually lie at the feet of the many small publishing companies, editors or proof readers and have no bearing on the writers talent to write.

 I picked an editor based on her recommendations and seeing her work among peers I respected and admired.
 She is amazing.